 3- How to Install Packages with Pip

-– To install the latest version of A Python package, you can use the install
+– To install the latest version of A Python package, you can use the install command.
+Let’s assume that we want to install the pymetasploit3 package as below:

 – To install a specific version of the package you can use the following command: